FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

 EIP's, Gateway attachments and a through an IAM policy restricted default SG will be created by the L2 Vpc construct.

-## 2. Create and configure AWS services: Security Groups, EC2 instances, RDS database, Application Load Balancer,
+## 2. Create and configure AWS services: Security Groups, EC2 launch template, RDS database, Application Load Balancer,
-## Target Group, Listener, ASG, EC2 Instance Connect Endpoint and IAM policy.
+## Target Group, ASG, Listener, EC2 Instance Connect Endpoint and IAM policy.

 **Diagram link** (version 1: added admin access)
 [Diagram1](../includes/diagrams/diagram1.png)

 ## The AWS services:

-   ### 1. Associate Security Groups with the EC2's, RDSdb, ALB and EIC_Endpoint.
+   ### 1. Associate Security Groups with the EC2 launch template, RDSdb, ALB and EIC_Endpoint.
    **Purpose:**
     A security group acts as firewall on the instance level.
 By default all outbound traffic is allowed but i've restricted
     this feature for more fine grained control of the data traffic.
 There are exeptions of incomming traffic that is
     allowed out despite the allow_all_outbound=False setting, e.g.:

    **Difficulties:**
-    Just making sure that all the data traffic can find it's way to the intended services by applying the correct rules.
+    Just making sure that all the data traffic can find it's way restricted solely to the intended services by applying the correct rules.

    ### 2. Create an EC2 Instance (Linux 2023 AMI) in each ApplicationSubnet.
    **Purpose:**